translate/translate/docs/commands/pretranslate.rst

 translations in *zu-1.0.1* and fuzzy matches from the zu_tm.po compendium. the result is stored in *zu-2.0.2-translate*

-unlike pot2po pretranslate will not change anything in the input file except merge translations, no reordering or changes to headers.
+Unlike pot2po pretranslate will not change anything in the input file except merge translations, no reordering or changes to headers.

 .. _pretranslate#merging: